readium/ts-toolkit/navigator/docs/epub/CustomizingListeners.md

         width: number;
         height: number;
     };
-    interactiveElement?: string; // The interactive element (if any) that is currently focused
+    interactiveElement?: Element; // The interactive element (if any) that is currently focused
     key: string;            // The key that was pressed
     code: string;           // The physical key code
     keyCode: number;        // The numeric key code